NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/morning_routine.md

     ```
     </details>

 1. Okay.
 So now that we've made these functions, lets call them in our `main()` function.
-Remember that when we return anything from a function we need to store that return in a variable to be able to use or print it.

 <details>
+<summary> Remember that when we return anything from a function we need to store that return in a variable to be able to use or print it.
-<summary> Hint: I've written code below to demonstrate what that looks like :) </summary>
+Hint: I've written code below to demonstrate what using a return looks like :) </summary>

 Example of returning and using function return: